We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 “Dasha and Daria too, not as frequently, I think their muscle density leaves them less fluid in the air.”

 We’d taken diving lessons in Manhattan for a year when we discovered Oceane’s affinity for all things wet.
-Dasha and Daria had gymnastics training when they were in Belarus and Russia, I found out and Dasha continued training in Manhattan.
+Dasha and Daria had gymnastics training when they were in Belarus and Russia.
 We had a balance beam and uneven bars on the roof of our condo there.
 Dasha and Daria used them several times a week.
 When we bailed on New York, we didn’t take the equipment.
 Since then, they’ve done tumbling along with Janah at least twice a week, more if they get time.

 All our family has some favored athletic preference.
 When girls came to us some, like the twins, had prior experience.
 Others saw Janah doing yoga and tumbling, our martial artists working at taekwondo, kendo or ground fighting, Amaya had taken dance as a child and kept it up.
 Consequently, each girl gravitated to one thing or the other, frequently more than one.